telerik/winforms-docs/ribbonbar/designing-radribbonbar/creating-and-using-contextual-tab-groups.md

 The __Contextual Tab Group__ is positioned over both the __Formatting__ and __Layout__ tabs and sizes to fit the sum of the lengths of both tabs.

->note Tabs that are associated with a Contextual Tab Group are always positioned at the end of the TabStrip.
+>tip Tabs that are associated with a Contextual Tab Group are always positioned at the end of the TabStrip.
 >

->note Contextual Tab Groups always extend to the sum of the lengths of the tabs associated with them.
+>tip Contextual Tab Groups always extend to the sum of the lengths of the tabs associated with them.
 >

 ## See Also